 • We accept returns.
 Per our policies, contact us within 14 days of delivery.
 Return shipping with insurance and tracking is at your expense.
 We process refunds once the item is returned in the same condition received.

 • If your item arrives damaged, photograph it with packaging so we may make a claim.

 • Returning an item is no fun; contact us before buying to ask questions or request additional photos.
 I'd rather talk you out of something vs your being disappointed with a purchase!

 • Our top priority is your positive experience with this shop, and our greatest hope is that you LOVE the item purchased!

-Note that layaways past due over 30 days (with three reminders) go into default.
+Note that layaways past due over 30 days go into default.
 Once in default the transaction is cancelled and layaway payments are not returnable due to having removed items from the market and losing potential sales.

 Convo to talk about a layaway plan that works for your budget.

 Please, no offers.
 We receive so much correspondence daily that we are unable to respond to offer requests.

 We have loyal customers who return again and again and use the repeat customer discount coupon for 10% off.
 We set fair prices from the get-go.
 If something is expensive, you know it's good.